albandrod/azuread/README.md

 Here I will place all script separately, so you can take parts of it and integrate it in one big if you need it.

-In future I plan to integrate it directly with Azure Blob/Table, so any response file or log file will be saved in Azure cloud too.
+In the future, I plan to integrate it directly with Azure Blob/Table, so any response file or log file will be saved in the Azure cloud too.